 - Using a plugin

 If you’re running a small site with only a few plugins and one theme, it’s realistic to do it manually.
 I’ll start with an outline of how you do that.

-You can specify whether automatic updates are enabled, disabled or only apply to minor releases by adding a line of code to your
+Another option, if you’re into coding, is you can specify whether automatic updates are enabled, disabled, or only apply to minor releases by adding a line of code to your

 For example, to switch off automatic updates of WordPress core, you’d add this to